Dans-labs/dariah/docs/Content.md

 title: Initial Content
 ---

-There are two types of initial content to be loaded in the contribution tool:

-*   legacy database of contributions;
-*   the contents of the assessment workflow.
+There are already 800 contributions in the system.
+They have been collected in a FileMaker database in the past.
+We convert this content and use it for an initial filling of the contribution tool.
+The legacy import is automated and repeatable, even into a database that has been used in production for a while.

 The workflow information
 ========================